aershov24/PMSC_Candidates_Test/README.md

 There is just a fraction of quality resources you can do you research on:

 * stackoverflow.com - 💡 **Hint**: sort questions by Score (or Votes) in search
+* pm.stackexchange.com/
 * github repositories (with many stars, not forks)
 * gitbooks.io
-* hackernoon.com
-* hackr.io
-* codeburst.io
-* freecodecamp.org
-* medium.com
-* dev.com
-* dzone.com
-* docs.oracle.com
-* docs.docker.com
-* developers.google.com
-* dart.dev
-* brilliant.org
-* blogs.msdn.microsoft.com
-* blog.logrocket.com
 * atlassian.com
+* monday.com/blog
+* www.pmi.org/
+* age-of-product.com/
+* pmhut.com/
-* coderbyte.com
+* thetaoofpm.blogspot.com/
 * etc...

 💡 **Hint**: Don't blindly copy all answers from one source for the same topic.
 Try to find at least 2-3 source of the information and choose the best explanation **you like most**.

-💡**Hint**: Search Github for programming interview questions repos that other people did.
+💡**Hint**: Search Github for pm interview questions repos that other people did.
 Usually they already formatted as Markdown and can get you great amount of QAS for the topic

-💡**Hint**: When research on some topic look at the `Table of Content` in your favorite programming book to get a sense on what subtopics you can cover.
+💡**Hint**: When research on some topic look at the `Table of Content` in your favorite project management book to get a sense on what subtopics you can cover.
 Most of the Coursera and Udemy courses will work too!

 # Resources to AVOID